-For over six years, we enjoyed our big rig fifth wheel.
+For over six years, we enjoyed fifth wheel living.
 But because its’ size, we were hindered by places we could park or camp.
 We were restricted to traveling only the main roads and highways.
 With that, we missed a lot of America’s hidden treasures via the backroads.

 When we released our 2019 big reveal video, we were surprised by the amazing support of us downsizing our RV.
 And then, we were faced with a slew of questions that we felt we owed you, our readers and followers why we downsized so significantly.

-Our decision of downsizing our RV fifth wheel to our mini Class C motorhome did not happen overnight.
-Nor was it an easy contemplation.
-In fact, it took a whole year from inception of the idea to actually signing papers on our new Winnebago View.
+Downsizing RVs from our big rig fifth wheel to our tiny Class C motorhome didn’t happen overnight.
+Nor was this decision to downsize an easy contemplation.
+In fact, it took a whole year from inception of the idea of downsizing RVs to actually signing papers on our new 25′ Winnebago View.

 Our Fifth Wheel Upgrades and Modifications